EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/XX-router.md

 )
 ```

+Plug in the ethernet cables for `WAN` and `LAN`. `OPT1` and `OPT2`
+will remain vacant for now.

 Reboot the VM for the new device names to take effect:

 ```bash
 reboot
 ```

-SSH back in again once it reboots, and double check the new
+SSH back in again once it reboots, and double check the new network
-network devices: `ip addr`
+devices: `ip addr` should show each device in `state UP` and have an
+IPv4 address (`inet x.x.x.x`). `ip route` should show a single default gateway
+(`default via` on `dev wan`).

-## Install dnsmasq DHCP server
+## Install DHCP server

-You will need a DHCP server for the `lan` and `vm0` interfaces.
+You will need a DHCP server for the `lan` and `vm1` interfaces.

-Install dnsmasq, and create the config files:
+Install dnsmasq, and create two separate config files for two DHCP
+servers listening on exclusive interfaces:

 ```bash
 # Run this inside the router VM: